feedhenry-raincatcher/raincatcher-core/client/wfm/README.md

 Users can write custom `Task`s that will implement any business logic and link implementation with any UI solution.

-THe classes are framework-agnostic, allowing developers to focus on the implementation of Business Process on top of any new or existing solution.
+The classes are framework-agnostic, allowing developers to focus on the implementation of Business Process on top of any new or existing solution.

 ## Getting Started